Technical · Updated March 04, 2026

 How IRONFEED implements this

 Ironflow lets you compose regex rules, lookup tables and AI-assisted nodes in the same visual pipeline, with a forced validation gate before the export step.
 You get the speed of regex where it matters and the flexibility of AI where it earns it — without ever shipping unverified LLM output into a paid channel.
-See how Ironflow handles mapping.
+To see exactly which mapping errors your current feed has, run a free feed audit or see how Ironflow handles mapping.